philjhere/AzureHereMap/1_ARM_Template_Deploy/README.md

 	![HERE Maps & Location Services Data Streams Pricing Page](../Images/11_ResourceGroup_ResourceList.PNG)

-1. You will be abel to see the list of resources which were created as part of deployment of **ARM template**.
+1. You will be able to see the list of resources which were created as part of deployment of **ARM template**.

 	![HERE Maps & Locations Services Data Streams Azure Portal Page](../Images/12_ResourceSelection.PNG)